-Example 1: We would like to set read rights for the entire hierarchy shown in the illustration below for a particular user.
-In the Access Control List for the class, let's set an explicit Read right for this user.
 Inheritance in the hierarchy enables this user to have the effective right to read in all subordinate entities in the class.
 The user in our example can open the class, the folder and both documents in Readonly mode.

 Example 2: Let's also give the user in example 1 the right to edit the folder and both documents in the folder.
 To edit entities, the user will need both Read and Write rights.
 The user has already inherited Read rights from the class.
 That is why we only need to set an explicit Write right for this user in the Access Control List of the folder.
+The permission applies to the selected entity and to all entities in the contained entity tree.
 This will give the user effective Read and Write rights for the folder and for both documents within the folder.

 Example 3: Because of the actions performed in examples 1 and 2, the user has rights to view all entities in the hierarchy and to edit the folder and both documents within the folder.
 We would now like to deny the user the ability to edit Document 1.
 So, we set an explicit Write deny right in the Access Control List.
+The permission applies to the selected entity and to all entities in the contained entity tree.

 Now the user cannot edit this document, as the deny right has priority over the inherited allow rights when calculating the user's effective access rights.
 The user still has the right to edit the folder and Document 2, but cannot edit Document 1.